 - Either your VPN is not working or not connected

-- During the best DNS leak test if your actual ISPs DNS servers are not shown, your VPN is working and your traffic is protected
+- During the best DNS test if your actual ISPs DNS servers are not shown, your VPN is working and your traffic is protected

 Image Credit: Dark Web News